remind101/tugboat/README.md

 The main goal is to make it easier to create tooling for deploying.
 At [Remind](https://remind.com) we like to deploy all of our services via Hubot and Slack.
-If you're using Hubot, you can use the [hubot-deploy](https://github.com/remind101/hubot-deploy) script to create GitHub Deployments.
+If you're using Hubot, you can use the [hubot-deploy](https://github.com/remind101/hubot-deploy) script or the [deploy CLI](https://github.com/remind101/deploy) to create GitHub Deployments.

 ## Providers